Cleaning the catalytic converter

 There's no way a welder can cut it out and weld a new one to those pipe ends at these angles.

-Second bit of information: unless you are insane and/or know what you are doing, do not attempt to take the catalytic converter off the car.
+Second bit of information: unless you are patient and/or know what you are doing, do not attempt to take the catalytic converter off the car.
 It is nearly impossible to access the bolts.
 I had to use some very weird socket extensions, have two people, et cetera.
 And all manuals and online advice stated dryly "take the catalytic converter off the car".
-Those idiots have no idea you have no access with the engine on.
+Those people have no idea you have no access with the engine on.

 ˅˅˅ Additional valuable information is available at one of the links below: ˅˅˅